ShaunCurtis/Blazr.BaseData/readme.md

 ### Interfaces and Dependency Injection

 The solution uses interfaces extensively to abstract dependencies, and the DI container to manage class instances.
-In general it's a good idea to classify your objects into one of four types:
+In general you your objects should fall into one of four types:

 1. DI Services.
 2. Components.